 2. Look under your RV to see the brand and shape of your jacks.

 HWH® - Compatible with HiWay 8, 10 & Bus

 LCI®, Level Up® & Ground Control® - Compatible with SnapPad Xtra

 Power Gear® - Compatible with SnapPad PRIME

 Equalizer Systems® - SnapPad EQ & EQ Grand

 Most jacks will not be as clean as the ones in these pictures so you may need to wipe off some road grime to see what you have.

-For SnapPad purposes part #'s are not useful, however it might be worth noting just in case you need to replace a part in the future.
+For SnapPad purposes part numbers are not useful, however, it might be worth noting just in case you need to replace a part in the future.

 3. Measure your landing feet